March 24, 2020

 Currently, six bisphosphonates are approved by the U.S. Food and Drug Administration (FDA) for the treatment of Paget’s disease.
 These include zoledronic acid (Reclast) and pamidronate disodium (Aredia) which are given intravenously.

 Zoledronic acid (Reclast) is the preferred treatment.
-Intravenous adminstration is in 5mg infusion given over 15 minutes.
-Patients should also receive 1500mg units of calcium and 1000 units of vitamin D daily for two weeks to reduce their risk of low blood calcium after infusions.
+Intravenous adminstration is in 5 mg infusion given over 15 minutes.
+Prior to therapy, patients should receive 1500 mg units of calcium and 1000 units of vitamin D daily for two weeks to reduce their risk of low blood calcium after infusions.
 Zoledronic acid (Reclast) is not indicated for individuals with low blood calcium or vitamin D deficiency and those with a compromised renal function.

 Zoledronic acid (Reclast) is also marketed for treating Paget’s disease with the name Aclasta in several countries outside of the United States.